saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

 - Corner-cases
   - Unknown.
 - A basic code example for new  API
-  - `salt * key_util.expire expire_time=2022-02-22 post_expire_key=AABBCC`
+  - `salt * key_util.set_replacement_key expire_time=2022-02-22 replacement_key=AABBCC`
-    - You generate the post_expire_key from the public key file by:
+    - You generate the replacement_key from the public key file by:
       1) Remove the first and the last line (`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`).
       2) Remove line breaks.
-    - The return informs if a potential current expire-time or post-expire key changed.
+    - The return informs if a potential current expire-time or replacement key changed.
 - Outline of a test plan for this feature.
   - Tests must include all use cases.
 - How do you plan to test it?